microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 #### MQTT Simulator

 The first component, which generates the data for both dashboards is the MQTT Simulator.
-The simulator is a Python script that runs in each AKS Edge Essentials cluster.
+The simulator is a Python script that runs in each AKS Edge Essentials cluster and the AKS cluster.
 It generates simulated temperature and humidity data for two freezers in each environment and sends the data via the MQTT protocol to the MQTT Broker.

 To see data being produced by the MQTT Simulator